History Grades In a history class, the grades for various assessm... | Channels for Pearson+

 History Grades In a history class, the grades for various assessments are all positive numbers and have different distributions.
 Determine whether the grades for each assessment could be normally distributed.
 Explain your reasoning.

-b. a final with a mean of 72, standard deviation of 9, and 90th percentile score of 93
+e. an extra credit assignment with a mean of 2.25 and a standard deviation of 2.49

 Verified step by step guidance